dnl-rss/secureum-slot7-audit-findings-101/02_tob.md

 **Recommendation**: Short term, add a check that prevents `setPendingAdmin` to be included in a `Proposal`

-**Severity**: High
+**Severity**: <span style="color:black; background-color:orange">High</span>

 ### 37. Origin Dollar

 **Finding**: Reentrancy and untrusted contract call in `mintMultiple`

-**Description**: Missing checks and no reentrancy prevention allow untrusted contracts to be called from mintMultiple.
+**Description**: Missing checks and no reentrancy prevention allow untrusted contracts to be called from `mintMultiple`.
 This could be used by an attacker to drain the contracts.

+**Recommendation**:
-**Recommendation**: Short term, add checks that cause mintMultiple to revert if the amount is zero or the asset is not supported.
-Add a reentrancy guard to the mint, mintMultiple, redeem, and redeemAll functions.
-Long term, make use of Slither which will flag the reentrancy.
+- Short term, add checks that cause `mintMultiple` to revert if the amount is zero or the asset is not supported.
+Add a reentrancy guard to the `mint`, `mintMultiple`, `redeem`, and `redeemAll` functions.
+- Long term, make use of Slither which will flag the reentrancy.
 Or even better, use Crytic and incorporate static analysis checks into your CI/CD pipeline.
 Add reentrancy guards to all non-view functions callable by anyone.
 Make sure to always revert a transaction if an input is incorrect.
 Disallow calling untrusted contracts.

-**Severity**: High
+**Severity**: <span style="color:black; background-color:orange">High</span>

 ### 38. Origin Dollar